 One of the most significant articles published recently is by Peter Singer, one of the world’s most influential philosophers, and co-authors from the US and Uganda.
 Its headline in the Washington Post is “Talking about overpopulation is still taboo.
 That has to change.”
 There are promising signs that it is.

 For a small organisation like Population Matters, social media are among the most effective ways we can spread our message. please follow us on Twitter and Facebook and share our content.
-You can also find graphics and memes on our website here, which you can share directly yourself.
+You can also find graphics here, which you can share directly yourself.